rexgarland/civic-iq/data/questions.md

 - judicial branch
 - [x] House of Representatives

-Why was the Electoral College created?
+Why was the Electoral College initially created?
 - [x] The Framers did not trust the popular vote to avoid demagogues.

 # Which of these is not a power of the President? #executive